Anthony! Thank you for choosing my little biz! Your photoshoot was so much fun for me :)

 ...then we took a little roam... south and over the canal... with new opportunities to pull over & explore new places...

 Anthony is a natural born scientist.
 He gets it from his Mom, Melinda!
 In 8th grade, his curiosity was inspired by the movie "The Martian" ~ would plants be able to grow on Mars withOUT a weather-vulnerable pressurized greenhouse?
 Hmmm...
 He put a variety of food-plants into a vacuum chamber in his basement & added carbon dioxide, to simulate Martian atmospheric composition & pressure - AN 8th GRADER! - and then tested the plants' enzyme functions versus identical control plants at timepoints up to 3 days ~ and THEN crafted the results of his study into a presentation cutely titled

 which took him to the top 300 then the top 30 then to a Technology Award at the national science competition Broadcom Masters.

 ~ confident, humble, hopeful ~ PERFECT for ANY occasion a headshot could possibly be wanted over your next several years ~ but let's add some "yeah"

 but i do want a little more... superhero scientist out to save humanity -

 that's it! ^

-I'm especially intrigued by one of Anthony's previous science-y projects...
-It wasn't the most exciting for him, if I remember correctly, because the study involved hours upon hours of watching video of an aquarium octopus (instead of being there in person) to understand its behaviors / movement patterns / probability that it would be in one part of the tank or another ~ was this the creature that would get bored and block up the water flow of the tank to get some tank-cleaning-time excitement?
+I'm especially intrigued by one of Anthony's previous science projects... watching video of an aquarium octopus (instead of being there in person) to understand its behaviors / movement patterns / probability that it would be in one part of the tank or another ~ it was suspected that the creature would block the water flow in its tank to get the humans to give it a little excitement :)